- Download the workbook PDF from Canvas (or use the combined weekly PDF). Print it single-sided or double-sided. Both are fine.

 Adobe Acrobat (free trial or Reader): Tools → Combine Files → add files in order → Combine.

-If you choose Option 02, this is the workflow.
+If you choose to build digitally, this is the workflow.
 The same steps work for either tool.
 Slides is recommended because revision history is preserved automatically and accessible by direct link.

 - Open Google Slides or PowerPoint.
 Start a blank presentation.
 Title the file: